 REACHING YOUR FULL POTENTIAL

 Maslow’s hierarchy of needs has been taught for many years and is still being around the world.
-His list of hierarchy needs consists of, psychological, safety, love and belonging, self-esteem and self-actualization depicted in this picture.
+His list of hierarchy needs consists of, physiological, safety, love and belonging, self-esteem and self-actualization depicted in this picture.

 In his theory, self-actualization is the top of hierarchy needs and all other needs must be met before one can reach self-actualization.
-So, for example, psychological needs must be met before safety is met and when safety needs are met then love and belonging needs can be met and so on.
+So, for example, physiological needs must be met before safety is met and when safety needs are met then love and belonging needs can be met and so on.